Anti-Aging SkinCare Routine

 Hyaluronic acid is one of the best anti-aging skincare products for older skin and should be in your skincare routine.
 Hormonal changes, less active oil glands, loss of collagen are a common cause of dry dull skin.

 However, many women report that minimal results with hyaluronic acid.
-That's usually due to improper use.
+That's usually due to improper use

-Other studies show that plant oils offer anti-inflammatory and antioxidant effects and help heal and repair the skin barrier.2 This is especially important if you have skin issues like flushing or red bumps, blotchy or stinging patches of skin on your cheeks, chin, nose and forehead - which could indicate Rosacea.
-Rosacea is very common skin disorder found in people over 50.
+This is especially important if you have skin issues like flushing or red bumps, blotchy or stinging patches of skin on your cheeks, chin, nose, and forehead.
+This could indicate Rosacea.

 Best Moisturizers